Advantages of SATA over PATA

 Easy cable management and cable length

 Another advantage of SATA over PATA is the length of the cable connecting the hard drive to the computer motherboard.
 The max length of a PATA cable is 18-inches, whereas a SATA cable can be up to 3.3 feet (1 meter) in length.
-This allows for more flexibility on where a hard drive can be mounted in a computer case.
+With this extra length, you have more flexibility of where a hard drive can be mounted in a computer case.

-SATA cables are also smaller in size than a PATA cable, allowing for increased airflow inside the computer case and decreased heat build up.
-This can help improve the overall life of a computer.
+SATA cables are also smaller in size than a PATA cable, allowing for increased airflow inside the computer case and decreased heat build-up.
+Better airflow can help improve the overall life of a computer.

 Support for more drives